codeaudit/SayKitSDK/Tutorials/00-intro.md

 ## General Plan:
 In this tutorial we'll walk through how to use some of the most important features of SayKit.

-The tutorial workspace, [`SayKitTutorials.xcworkspace`](./SayKitTutorials.xcworkspace), contains two projects: [`SayKit Requests and Recognizers`](./SayKit%20Requests%20and%20Recognizers) and [`SayKit Conversation Topics`](./SayKit%20Conversation%20Topics).
-The first project demonstrates the use of several standard voice requests and command recognizers, while the second provides an example of a simple Conversation Topic hierarchy.
+The tutorial workspace, [`SayKitTutorials.xcworkspace`](./SayKitTutorials.xcworkspace), contains two projects:

+- [`SayKit Requests and Recognizers`](./SayKit%20Requests%20and%20Recognizers): This project demonstrates some of SayKit's basic tools within a trivial app skeleton, allowing us to concentrate on the tools themselves.
+- [`SayKit Conversation Topics`](./SayKit%20Conversation%20Topics): This one provides the bones of more substanial SayKit app, showing off a simple conversation topic hierarchy.

 We begin with `SayKit Requests and Recognizers`.
 Open it up and play around as you follow along!